The Attire of a Geologist: Things that Geologists Wear and Use

 A geological compass differs from a conventional compass.
 A conventional compass aids traversers in navigating the directions on maps.
 Whereas a geologic compass is a technical device used to collect data on the precise direction and angle of dipping geologic formations.
 Similar to the traditional compasses, the geologic tool utilizes magnetic induction damping for its needle oscillation.
 However, the readings with respect to the strick of a plane surface encountered in the field, are compared to magnetic-north.
 These measurements refer to as “attitudes” and “bearings,” and more colloquially as “strike” and “dip.”
 And each instrument requires periodic calibration for accurate the magnetic north vs true north values.
 Geologists also use this specialized instrument in the field to study the slope orientations and angles of faults and fracture zones.
 Brunton, Inc. is the top designer and manufacturer of these devices.

-As a matter of practicing and learning the fundamentals of geological field methods, most schools and field camps still require geologists to navigate outdoors using large print maps, compasses, and rulers.
-This process can be daunting, as there is much to carry.
+Most schools and field camps still require geologists to navigate outdoors using large print maps, compasses, and rulers.
+This is a matter of practicing and learning the fundamentals of geological field methods.
+The process can be daunting, as there is much to carry.
 And paperwork in the field isn’t exactly easy to deal with.
 Alternatively, bulky hand-held global positioning devices were a common field device in the mid-2000s.
-However, given the advancement of smartphones, hiking apps and data plotting tools today aid field geologists with navigating through the study areas and reporting data.
+However, given the advancement of smartphones, hiking apps, and data plotting tools today aid field geologists with navigating through the study areas and reporting data.
 In fact, some trail and topo map apps can be used offline.
 Which truly comes in handy in rural areas.
+Although apps and technology don’t necessarily fall under the “attire of a geologist” category, they certainly are things that geologists use.

 A hand lens is basically a small magnifying glass, with a glass piece about the size of a dime.
 In fact, it is one of the first basic tools a freshman geology student gets to use during labs and field trips.
-The tool helps the naked eye identify small characteristics of rocks, such as splinters, fractional patterns, mineral content, texture and more.
+The tool helps the naked eye identify small characteristics of rocks, such as splinters, fractional patterns, mineral content, texture, and more.
 And many astute field geologists carry a miniature hand lense on their keys at all times, as a key chain.
+And this item, in part, also becomes part of the attire of a geologist.

 Learn More about the Attire of a Geologist